rey-sudo/rey-sudo/README.md

 ## 🌍 Cardano Projects

 ### [PAIRFY](https://pairfy.io)
-It is a community-governed e-commerce that uses blockchain technology and artificial intelligence to generate a comprehensive value exchange ecosystem.
+Catalyst F11 funded - Pairfy is a community-governed e-commerce that uses blockchain technology and artificial intelligence to generate a comprehensive value exchange ecosystem.

 ---